carbon-language/carbon-lang/llvm/docs/GoldPlugin.rst

   the ``-plugin`` option.
 Running ``make`` will additionally build ``build/binutils/ar`` and ``nm-new`` binaries supporting plugins.

 * Build the LLVMgold plugin.
-If building with autotools, run configure with ``--with-binutils-include=/path/to/binutils/include`` and run ``make``.
-  If building with CMake, run cmake with ``-DLLVM_BINUTILS_INCDIR=/path/to/binutils/include``.
+Run CMake with ``-DLLVM_BINUTILS_INCDIR=/path/to/binutils/include``.
 The correct include path will contain the file ``plugin-api.h``.